montioo/gshortcuts/README.md

 ---

 gshortcuts uses the gsettings command line interface to access and change the keyboard shortcuts in Gnome.
-When a new shortcut is created, it is associated with a domain which groups the use of this shortcut.
-This is not something that is established by gsettings or Gnome but by this gshortcuts. gshortcuts should be idempotent, i.e. it should be able to run multiple times without causing any problems.
-A script that sets commands from one domain can thus delete all commands from this before setting them again.
+When a new shortcut is created, it is associated with a name gshortcuts is idempotent, i.e. it is able to run multiple times without causing any problems.

 ## Usage examples: